CLGD/Discord-Coin/README.md

 ## Information

-Discord Coin is a /decentralized/ cryptocurrency, basted on [Lemmmy/Krist](https://github.com/Lemmmy/Krist), intended to be used in Discord.
+Discord Coin is a *centralized* cryptocurrency, basted on [Lemmmy/Krist](https://github.com/Lemmmy/Krist), intended to be used in Discord.

 ## Start Server